 In Harmony, whether you work in the Timeline or Xsheet view, any modification you do to one view will be applied to both.
-You can also see your layers displayed in the Network view as modules.
+You can also see your layers displayed in the Node view as nodes.

 To start an exposure sheet, you will use drawing elements.
 Drawing elements are drawing containers.
 Any image file, either bitmap or vector, will use a drawing element.